jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Evolution Yea or Nea

 Act three is the nail bitter.
-The time when a good writer rewards the audience with the final duel: Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-source Heroes or Darth Blockbuster Antagonists.
+The time when a good writer rewards the audience with the final duel.
+Who's going to win?
+Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-source Heroes or Darth Blockbuster Antagonists.

 But this isn't a movie Stargazer.
 Life is a real-life game, so you decide the winner.
-If you realize your power.

-You can always be a player god (or protagonist) because the game of evolution never stops.
-Life is like an addicted computer gamer who can never quit playing Civilization 6.
-Life always wants to upgrade its technology and philosophy as soon as possible.
+You can always be a player god or protagonist because the game of evolution never stops.
+Life always wants more adaptions faster.
 And right now, we've upgraded to the Internet Age with our technology.
 But not our culture.

 Thus, act three is a simple question; do you believe in Techvolution?
 Do you think Right/Left philosophy is outdated?
 Do you hate antagonism even more than racism and communism?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?
 Do you want to hold the levers of power in your society instead of complaining, protesting, and begging?
 Do you think our rulebook of regulations, codes, and laws should be easy to access, use, and understand?

 Open up Instagram, YouTube, or WhatsApp.
 So easy and effective.

-Now, when you look at the 1969 way of life run by Big Business and Big Government, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever?
+Now, when you look at the 1969 way of life run by Big Business and Big Government, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever to everyone's downfall?

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you have the right, and duty, to solve your problems with modern tools?

 If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
 Driving to work in Boston blizzards, forcing people to call into call-centers, depending on doctor writing to record our medical histories.

 All that's old technology.
-If keep using it, tt would be like a gamer leaving his computer and going to watch a movie.
-The game is still running, so the player is bound to lose.
+If we keep using it, we'll lose the game.
 This shouldn't sound dramatic.
 I'm not trying to scare you.
 But literally, if we stop playing evolution, what do you think happens?

 Society has no magic button.
 No divine player who'll evolve for us.
 You're retirement fund, college education, the money in your bank, are all creations of our civilization.
 The extras and antagonists inside the Soviet Union, the Confederate States of America, and the Kingdom of France all had pieces of paper making them protected or rich.